-• The main concern is preserving/allowing volunteer diver access via shore entry or kayak entry when practical or by boat as needed.
+• The main concern is access via shore when practical or by boat as needed.
 Each of the many relevant sites can be accessed by boat.
-Many are quite impractical to impossible to access by land, due to steep cliffs and/or rugged terrain and/or long distances on foot carrying very heavy dive equipment.
+Many are quite impractical to impossible to access by land routes.

 What is your understanding of current management at this site?